Katie Kenyon: Body found in search for missing woman

 - Published

-A body has been found by police investigating the disappearance of a woman who went missing a week ago.
+A body has been found by police searching for a woman who went missing more than a week ago.

-Katie Kenyon, a 33-year-old mother of two, was last seen getting into a Ford Transit van in Burnley, Lancashire.
+Katie Kenyon, a 33-year-old mother of two, was last seen getting into a Ford Transit van in Burnley on 22 April.

-Police made the discovery on Friday night after a reported sighting of the van led them to prioritise a search in a wooded area in the Forest of Bowland.
+Lancashire Police made the discovery on Friday night after a reported sighting of the van led them to prioritise searching in the Forest of Bowland.

 Andrew Burfield, 50, of Todmorden Road, Burnley, has been charged with Ms Kenyon's murder.